marein/php-gaming-website/README.md

 [Domain Events](https://martinfowler.com/eaaDev/DomainEvent.html)
 gets persisted to the event store.
 A
 [console task](/code/src/Chat/Console/PublishStoredEventsToRabbitMqCommand.php)
-pick up this events and publish them to rabbit mq so other contexts are informed about whats happened.
+pick up this events and publish them to the message broker so other contexts are informed about whats happened.

 __Short description of what's going on here__
-A chat can be initiated, and it's messages can be shown.
+A chat can be initiated, and its messages can be shown.
 If a chat has explicitly authors assigned, only those authors are allowed to access the chat.
 Messages are cut to 140 characters.

 ### Common